Python3-Training/PyQuest/README.md

 First, enjoy our basic 100 [PyQuest Core Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestCore).

-Be sure to enjoy our huge collection of [PyQuest Project Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestProjects) as well!
+Next, be sure to enjoy our huge collection of [PyQuest Project Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestProjects) as well!

 You may have also watched a video or seen an indepentant concept demonstrated?
 If so, then [PyQuest Bonus Cards](https://github.com/Python3-Training/PyQuest/tree/main/CardGame/QuestBonus) might be what you're looking for ...